AvitalShmueli/Screen-Time-Usage-Library/README.md

 ## Overview

-A library for monitoring application usage time.
+A library for application usage time monitoring.
 Daily usage times are saved as logs in Shared Preferences.
-With the library's help, it will be possible to identify user inactivity (for example, that the application is open without interaction from the user) or overuse and limit time.
-In addition, there is a dialog that allows you to extend the usage time by X minutes or dismiss the app and lock other actions with a customized callback.
+With the library's help, it will be possible to identify user inactivity (for example, the application is open without interaction from the user) or overuse and limit the usage time.
+In addition, there is a dialog that allows you to extend the usage time by X minutes or dismiss it and lock other actions with a customized callback.

 <div class="row">
     <img src="https://github.com/user-attachments/assets/8ef6a65a-61d7-44a0-90eb-ed4a27a3691d" alt="time_limit" style="height:500px;"/>